+Two-week diving vacations are the best way to heal from the long year of work.
 Margo and I have made a business out of taking vacations with Kids Sea Camp.
 We are experts in the business of taking time off.
 Along the way, we have observed a lot of people on their retreats from the normalcy of life over the years.

-How our families act on a Kids Sea Camp vacations at the beginning is much different, than at the end.
+How our families act on a Kids Sea Camp vacations at the beginning is much different, then at the end.
 This year, Margo and I were able to get away for the Yap to Palau trip with about 12 other families or about 60 people.
 It was the normal wonderful Kids Sea Camp adventure, great diving, families, food, and lush accommodations.

 Most of the days on were on dive boats for a good 30 to 45-minute travel to the dive site.
 Cell phone or internet just doesn’t seem to work well in the middle of the Pacific ocean.
 And, as far as diving, forget texting your sister back in Nebraska while you were on 60 feet hang dive surrounded by white tip sharks.
 Our vacations force you to unplug and relax regardless if you want or not.

-By the end of the two weeks, most of the clients were calmer, much more peaceful and fully relaxed, dare I say blissful.
+By the end of the two weeks, most of the clients were calmer, much more peaceful, and fully relaxed, dare I say blissful.
 I decided when I had time to blog about how important I thought the two week period was, then I started doing research.
 I found out my personal bliss was a scientific study.
 Researchers had discovered what I realized in Yap and Palau—two weeks of not working is better than one.

 Here are some facts from the American “Families and Work Institute” that could make you think differently about your vacation time: